-2. Explore Aktiv Chemistry's Question Bank
+Explore Aktiv Chemistry's Question Bank

 Aktiv Chemistry has a great selection of answer types including some highly interactive chemistry-specific types such as Dimensional Analysis, Smart Suggestions, and ICE Tables.
 You may want to explore the filters to find questions with various answer types using this article.

 Check your Pedagogy & Grading settings

-4. Finding the right Time Limit
+Finding the right Time Limit

 Seeing the student experience

 Even though Aktiv Chemistry's Suggested Times can be a good guide, we do recognize that every course and group of students is different.
 For this reason, we recommend previewing Timed Quizzes in a Trial course to make sure your Total Time Limit is appropriate.
 This can be accomplished using the following steps:

-A. If you do not already have a Trial course in your Instructor account, create a new one by visiting the Course Menu and choosing Create New Course.
+- If you do not already have a Trial course in your Instructor account, create a new one by visiting the Course Menu and choosing Create New Course.

 Create and publish your Timed Quiz in your existing or new Trial course.
 This will allow only you, as the instructor, to see the Quiz.
 NOTE: You can always copy the Timed Quiz from another assignment as shown in this article.